Image credit: “Revisiting Shakespeare in the Bush” at Bardfilm.

 Shakespeare in the Bush

 “Shakespeare in the Bush” is one of the most anthologized anthropology articles of all time, vying with Horace Miner’s Body Ritual among the Nacirema.
 “Shakespeare in the Bush” is an extremely versatile article.
 I have used it as a general Introduction to Anthropology.
-In my current course outline for Intro-to-Anthro 2019, I use “Shakespeare in the Bush” as a transition between talking about fieldwork and language.
-It plays a similar function for Cultural Anthropology 2019.
+In my current course outline for Intro-to-Anthro 2020, I use “Shakespeare in the Bush” as a transition between talking about fieldwork and language.

 Readings of Shakespeare in the Bush